Be Well at Work

 Disability Management provides employees and departments with a full range of disability-related assistance and consultation, including workers’ compensation, injury prevention, return-to-work, transitional work, reasonable accommodation, and departmental training.

-Employee Assistance (formerly CARE Services) is the campus faculty/staff program providing free, confidential problem assessment and referral for UC Berkeley faculty and staff.
+Employee Assistance is the campus faculty/staff program providing free, confidential problem assessment and referral for UC Berkeley faculty, staff, visiting scholars, and postdocs.
 It is also the employee assistance program for the Lawrence Berkeley National Laboratory.

-The Elder Care Program offers confidential, free assistance to UC Berkeley Faculty and Staff who are caring for or concerned about an elder or dependent adult.
+The Elder Care Program offers confidential, free assistance to UC Berkeley faculty, staff, visiting scholars, and postdocs who are caring for or concerned about an elder or dependent adult.
 We also provide services to employees of the Lawrence Berkeley National Laboratory.

-The Ergonomics Program (formerly Ergonomics@Work) promotes healthy campus work environments through workshops, consultation and coordination of the campus network of departmental computer workstation evaluators.
+The Ergonomics Program promotes healthy campus work environments through workshops, consultation and coordination of the campus network of departmental computer workstation evaluators.
 Our goal is to help fit jobs to people.

 Occupational Health provides a full scope of services for employees at the University of California, Berkeley including treatment for work-related injuries, screenings for occupational needs, and information concerning health-related occupational hazards.

-The Wellness Program (formerly Health*Matters), in partnership with several campus departments, strives to foster a healthy work environment and to provide tools and resources to enhance and support the health and well-being of faculty, staff and their families.
+The Wellness Program in partnership with several campus departments, strives to foster a healthy work environment and to provide tools and resources to enhance and support the health and well-being of faculty, staff, visiting scholars, and postdocs.

-The Work/Life Program identifies and recommends policies and benefits, and develops services and programs that enable faculty and staff to be productive members of the campus community while meeting personal and family obligations.
+The Work/Life Program identifies and recommends policies and practices, and develops services and programs that enable faculty and staff to be productive members of the campus community while meeting personal and family obligations.